Modern juggling culture

 Since the late 1980s, a large juggling culture has developed, revolving around local clubs and organizations, special events, shows, magazines, video sharing websites, Internet forums, juggling competitions and juggling conventions.
 Populating the scene are many juggling celebrities who are notable for being good or creative jugglers, entertaining performers, convention organizers, experts in their field, having a strong presence online or just for having an interesting personality, character or style.

 It has developed into a fully formed subculture, with tens of thousands of followers.

 Clubs and organizations

 Most cities and large towns have juggling clubs, where anyone is welcome to learn and share skills.
 Many universities and colleges have juggling or circus skills societies.
 There are also many community circus groups that usually aim to teach young people and put on shows.

-The first organization to promote juggling and help jugglers was the International Jugglers' Association (IJA), based almost entirely in North America.
-The World Juggling Federation (WJF) promotes more technical juggling, in contrast to the "performing" emphasis of the IJA.
+The first organization to promote juggling and help jugglers was the International Jugglers' Association (IJA), based almost entirely in North America but which has run events on almost every continent in the world since 2011.
+The World Juggling Federation (WJF) promotes more technical juggling, in contrast to the performance and entertainment emphasis of the IJA.
 The European Juggling Association facilitates the annual European Juggling Convention and promotes juggling in Europe.
 Various countries have national associations, including Italy, Israel, Spain, and Switzerland.
 There is also the Christian Jugglers Association.